TheOneAndOnlySycorax/Star-Citizen-CVar-Utility/README.md

 [![IDE](https://img.shields.io/badge/IDE-Visual%20Studio%202022-purple.svg)](https://visualstudio.microsoft.com/)

 ## Overview and Features
-This project provides the source code for a DLL to interact with Star Citizen's CVar system in-game, along with an injector application (`Injector.exe`) that manages automatic launching of the game and injecting DLLs into it's process.
+This project provides the source code for a DLL to interact with Star Citizen's CVar system, along with an injector application that manages automatic launching of the game and injection of DLLs into it's process.

 * **Injector (`Injector.exe`):**